bvn-architecture/styleguide/_includes/3dprinting/siteplan.md

     Ultimaker 3+:
  ![Missing Image](/_includes/3dprinting/images/UM3_Volume.png)

- - **Reusability.** Embedding a magnet's main function is to make sure that a site model sits exactly where it needs to be placed every time it is put back after being removed.
-If this isn't going to be a regular occur
+ - **Amount of movable pieces.** Embedding a magnet's main function is to make sure that a site model sits exactly where it needs to be placed every time it is put back after being removed.

- - **Amount of movable pieces.** As mentioned above, embedding a magnet ensures that a piece sits where it needs to.
 If there's only one piece being removed and it's enclosed (diagram 1), then magnets may not be necessary as there's no possibility for sliding - they might even make it more difficult to use than it needs to be given the difficulty of taking the piece out.
 However, if there are multiple pieces that can be moved (diagram 2), then a magnet can ensure the buildings are placed correctly.

  ![Missing Image](/_includes/3dprinting/images/Slidable1.png)

  ![Missing Image](/_includes/3dprinting/images/Slidable2.png)

- - **Difficulty.** Other than the previous factors, it really comes down to how difficult this process is and whether the process is worth it.
-To achieve this, a decent knowledge of the 3D printing software you're using (most likely Cura) is needed,
+ - **Reusability.** As mentioned above, embedding a magnet ensures that a piece sits where it needs to every time it is placed after being removed.
+If this isn't going to be a regular occurence, the magnets might be a superfluous addition making the printing process unnecessarily difficult.

+If you've considered the above steps and have decided to use a magnet, these are the steps that need to be followed:

+1.

 **Q**